 With just 2.5% of European startups with multiple founders having an all female founder team, Feedr is one of the few small tech businesses leading the way in this area.
-So to mark International Women’s Day 2020, we’ve interviewed our co-founders, Riya and Lyz, to find out more about their experience as women founders, their thoughts on the food industry and in typical Feedr foodie tradition, what they like to cook!
+So to mark International Women’s Day 2021, we interviewed our co-founders, Riya and Lyz, to find out more about their experience as women founders, their thoughts on the food industry and in typical Feedr foodie tradition, what they like to cook!

 What is the biggest thing you’ve learnt about launching and running a business?